-Figure 5 depicts our final model.
-The model highlights the topics deemed to be critical for success (the group of topics with highest importance) and describes some elements of successful process.
+Figure 5 depicts the final research model.
+The model highlights the topics (bold fonts within the figure) deemed to be critical for success (the group of topics with highest importance) and their key elements.
 As can be observed, the important topics namely, the idea; strategy; core team commitment; core team expertise; marketing; management; customer relations and R&D are relevant for start-ups in general.
-So although the data indicated that some factors were important in Israel these had a low ranking.
+So although the data indicated that some factors were important in Israel these were not ranked very high.
 For example, team solidarity is perceived as very strong in Israel due to the influence of the military service and possibly provides a unique advantage to Israeli start-up ventures; Availability of skilled work force - again a possible advantage for Israeli start-ups due to the high level of technological education and the large influx of educated and skilled immigration from Russia during the 1990s.
-Penetration of the international market scored relatively highly, but is true for any start-up which has a limited domestic market.
-The global economy has a general influence on the willingness to buy new products in general and from small and distant start-up in particular, but has also a strong influence on the availability of Venture Capital funds which play a major role in financing Israeli high-tech start-ups.
+Penetration of the international market scored relatively high, but is true for any start-up that has a limited domestic market.
+The global economy has a general influence on the willingness to buy new products in general and from small and distant start-up in particular, but has also a strong influence on the availability of Venture Capital funds that play a major role in financing Israeli high-tech start-ups.